-Traveling the 143.5 miles (231 km) by train is fast and efficient with Italy's high-speed rail network, and taking the train also means you don't have to deal with driving a car through two densely populated city centers or navigate the highways.
+Traveling the 143.5 miles (231 km) by train is fast and efficient with Italy's high-speed rail network.
+Taking the train also means you don't have to deal with driving a car through two densely populated city centers or navigate the highways.
 Just relax and enjoy the views.

 Frequent Trains from Florence to Rome

 Trenitalia's high-speed Alta Velocità (AV) trains leave Firenze Santa Maria Novella train station bound for Roma Termini train station 38 times each day.
-The most frequent service is during the main part of the weekday.
 The first trains leave Florence at 5:50 a.m., the last at 10:08 p.m.

-The fastest Frecciarossa trains cover the distance in about 1.5 hours, making this not only a convenient option but also a very fast one.
+The fastest Frecciarossa trains cover the distance in about 1.5 hours, making this a fast and convenient travel option.
 Ticket prices on this route range from $34-46.

-Italo trains travel the Florence-Rome route, too, with trains from Florence S.M.
+Italo trains travel the Florence-Rome route too, with trains from Florence S.M.
 Novella serving both Roma Termini and Roma Tiburtina.
-There is one train per hour during most of the weekday, and the trip takes 1 hour 20 minutes to Tiburtina and 1 hour and 32 minutes to Termini.
+There is one train per hour during most of the weekday, and the trip takes 1 hour and 20 minutes to Tiburtina and 1 hour and 32 minutes to Termini.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.